Worm was right there with us

 Till we figured out the rough patterns in the timing of their SCUD attacks, it seemed like I would always have just filled my canteen cup with some MRE coffee when the Alarm Red would come, and the siren would blare its haunting rising and lowering moan.
 If I didn’t want it in my lap while Jason played Dukes of Hazzard with our Hummer, I had to pitch my Lifer Juice out the window.

-Jason was an excellent driver, but if, hypothetically speaking, I were to complain that he made me spill my coffee, he probably would have acknowledged receipt of the message with this hand and arm signal.
+Jason was an excellent driver, but if, hypothetically speaking, I was to complain that he made me spill my coffee, he probably would have acknowledged receipt of the message with this hand and arm signal.
 Loosely translated, the vertical finger would be for me, and the more horizontal one would be for the horse I rode in on.
 Which would have been ironic, since Jase was the jockey of our stallion.

 We got our hot water at a Fire / Crash / Rescue outfit on the edge of our area.
 It was run by retired firefighters from the UK.
 Seemed like most of the fire fighters were Korean and Filipino TCNs, but Blokes ran the shop.